 Security of supply and the need for long-term, stable energy prices could be alleviated through greater deployment of renewable energy technologies.
 Heat and electricity from renewable sources can reduce health and environmental impacts as well as greenhouse gas emissions.
 However, increased understanding of the socio-economic issues related to renewables is needed.
 Policies and measures to support deployment of renewable energy sources include a stable policy framework, financial and fiscal incentives, continued R&D to lower costs, educational programmes for professionals and the trades, and consumer information campaigns.

 The understanding of the economics of large-scale deployment of renewable energy technologies and the impacts on sectors of the economy is based on differing objectives and analytical tools.
-For this reason, the RETD IA set out to create a more structural approach aimed at gathering case studies of policy frameworks and methodologies used to estimate the effects of renewable energy use on employment.
+For this reason, the RETD set out to create a more structural approach aimed at gathering case studies of policy frameworks and methodologies used to estimate the effects of renewable energy use on employment.

-The RETD IA EMPLOY project developed a set of coherent, consistent methodological guidelines for estimating the employment impacts of renewable energy.
-The main body of the report includes an overview of assessment approaches, while guidelines and case studies for each RETD IA participating country and Tunisia were synthesised in an annex to the report.
+The RETD EMPLOY project developed a set of coherent, consistent methodological guidelines for estimating the employment impacts of renewable energy.
+The main body of the report includes an overview of assessment approaches, while guidelines and case studies for each RETD participating country and Tunisia were synthesised in an annex to the report.

 The study provided a consistent, reliable framework in which to measure employment effects from renewable energy deployment, which may be replicated from one country to another.

 Policy makers are guided in their choice for the most suitable approach, depending on the policy goals to be achieved, the data availability and budget allocation.
 Guidelines were prepared for four different methodological approaches.
 The report provides insight into the basics of the methods used, the methodological issues, advantages and disadvantages of various methods, data requirements and procedures to collect the data.